Play Live Radio

 Editor’s note: This is a developing story.
 Details will be added as more information becomes available.

-A man will be arraigned Friday afternoon in connection with drive-by gel pellet shootings in Hillcrest that allegedly targeted the LGBTQ+ community.
+A man was arraigned Friday afternoon in connection with drive-by gel pellet shootings in Hillcrest that allegedly targeted the LGBTQ+ community.
 Hernan Garduno Hernandez, 19, was booked into San Diego Central jail Wednesday afternoon.

 Hernandez faces felony charges of assault and civil rights violations with a bail set at $30,000.